distcode/w365ws/Overview.md

 #### 4. Task - Prepare Windows 365
    1. Switch to your browser on your workstation.
-   2. Open a browser and navigate to 'https://portal.azure.com' and sign in with your global administator credentials, if not already done.
+   2. Open a browser and navigate to the [Azure portal]('https://portal.azure.com') and sign in with your global administator credentials, if not already done.
    3. Search for Azure Active Directory and create a security group:

          | Setting | Value |